If you think that meal prepping has to be an all-day affair of cooking, containering, and cleaning, you couldn’t be more wrong.

 2. Cut 1 head of cauliflower into florets (about 3 cups).
 Toss in a bowl with 2 tsp. olive oil to coat.
 Cut the spaghetti squash in half, rub the flesh of each half with 1½ tsp. olive oil.
 Cut 1 red pepper in half and remove the seeds; set the other half aside.

 3. Place cauliflower florets and 1 red pepper half on a baking sheet.
 Place the spaghetti squash (cut-side up) and ¾ cup cherry tomatoes on another baking sheet.

 Spray red pepper and tomatoes lightly with nonstick cooking spray.
 Season vegetables on both baking sheets with salt and pepper.
 Place both sheets in the oven and let them roast.

 4. After 15 minutes, remove the baking sheets.
 Remove the tomatoes from one and the bell pepper from the other.
 Set the tomatoes and bell pepper aside to cool.

 Stir the cauliflower and return cauliflower and spaghetti squash to oven.
 Cook until tender when pierced with a fork, about 15-25 minutes.
 Remove baking sheets from oven and place on a rack to cool.
 Leave oven on.

 5. While the vegetables are roasting, cook 1 cup dry quinoa with 2 cups water on the stovetop or in a rice cooker.
 When cooked, set aside.
 (Need tips on how to make perfect quinoa?
 Watch this video.)

-12. Prepare three small containers with ¼ cup hummus and 2 large lettuce leaves.
+12. Prepare three small containers with ¼ cup hummus and 3 large Bibb lettuce leaves.
 Count out 2 servings each of 20 pistachios.

 13. Sit back and celebrate the fact that you’ve prepped all your food for the week in just 90 minutes or less!